irosyadi/irosyadi.github.io/app/browser-extension-addon.md

 - Enhanced GitHub : Display repo size, size of each file, download link and option to copy file contents
 - Dark Reader : Dark mode for every website.
 Take care of your eyes, use dark theme for night and daily browsing.
 - Wikiwand: Wikipedia Modernized : Good old Wikipedia gets a great new look
-- Violentmonkey : An open source userscript manager that supports a lot of browsers
+- Violentmonkey : An open source user script manager that supports a lot of browsers

 ### Page Information
 - Thredd - Useful Advice from Reddit : Get reviews for the page you're reading or recommendations for similar content - crowdsourced from Reddit!